 Dr. Terri Shelton (Vice Chancellor for Research and Economic Development) discusses the shifting tide in research funding and our commitment to Triad prosperity.

 A comprehensive plan of how ICEE manages communications.
 This plan discusses communication avenues, analytics, and our communications philosophy.

 UNCG’s 2015 Re-Application for Carnegie’s Community Engagement Elective Classification

 The Institute for Community and Economic Engagement prepared UNCG’s 2015 application to be re-classified as a community-engaged institution by the Carnegie Foundation for the Advancement of Teaching.
 UNCG was first classified as a community-engaged institution in 2008 in two categories: curricular engagement and outreach and partnerships.

-UNCG’s Office of Leadership & Service-Learning oversees UNCG’s application to the President’s Higher Education Community Service Honor Roll, a distinction that UNCG has received annually since 2006.
+UNCG’s Office of Leadership & Civic Engagement oversees UNCG’s application to the President’s Higher Education Community Service Honor Roll, a distinction that UNCG has received annually since 2006.